 As everyone made their way to their seats for the evening, there was an excited energy in the air, as we all knew we were about to embark in a shared journey of culinary excellence.
 Small groups of friends merged with their neighbors creating whole tables of new friends.
 This only served to heighten the experience, as I found myself amidst a diverse group of people whom I had never met, but instantly felt like we had been close for years.
 The anticipation of each course was met with elation with each bite, as the perfectly matched wines enhanced every dish.

-A roasted prawn bruschetta started the meal off and as delicious as that starter was, it kept getting better with each course.
+A roasted prawn bruschetta started the meal off, and as delicious as that starter was, each course kept getting better.
 There was a morel mushroom polenta with an earthy, savory flavor that had me reaching for a second serving.
-My favorite dish of the evening had to be the grilled bavette steak.
-It was served with a red chimichurri and scallions that gave the meat a nice zing.
+My favorite dish of the evening had to be the grilled bavette steak, a lesser known cut of meat that has recently grown in popularity.
+It was served with a red chimichurri and scallions that gave it a nice zing.
 The steak itself was incredibly tender, barely needing more than a fork to cut.
-It was the kind of dish that someone would choose if they were faced with the unlikely choice of having only one meal every day for the rest of their life.
+It was the kind of dish that someone would choose if they were faced with the unlikely scenario of only being able to have one meal every day for the rest of their life.

 I remember being a kid thinking dinner took far too long; I wanted to get back to whatever it was I was doing before.
 This evening was the complete opposite, I was enjoying myself so much that all seven courses seemed to go too fast.
 The servings were plentiful, but the flavors were so incredible that I never wanted it to end.

 You can have this feeling too.
-If you have a special someone in your life that is a lover of fine dining, this event would be the perfect way to treat them to an evening of food, fun and wine.
+If you have a special someone in your life who is a lover of fine dining, this event is the perfect way to treat them to an evening of food, fun and wine.
 Check out their schedule, and maybe plan your next milestone evening with Field and Vine Events.